All Products

 The timeout period of a request retry.
 Unit: seconds.
 You can modify the value based on your business requirements.

 Although data compression consumes additional CPU time, compressed data packets reduce bandwidth usage, which increases network throughput.
 Brotli is an open source compression algorithm developed by Google.
-Compared with the commonly used gzip compression algorithm, the compression rate of Brotli is 20% to 30% higher. gzip is the default compression algorithm used by the NGINX Ingress controller.
-To enable Brotli compression for ingress-nginx, you must configure the following parameters.
-For more information, see ingress-nginx official documentation.
+Compared with the commonly used gzip compression algorithm (which is used by the NGINX Ingress controller by default), Brotli typically achieves a 15% to 30% higher compression ratio for text data such as web resources.
+However, the specific improvement depends on the details of the scenario.
+To enable Brotli compression in the NGINX Ingress controller, you need to configure the following parameters:

-• enable-brotli: specifies whether to enable Brotli.
+• enable-brotli: Specifies whether to enable the Brotli compression algorithm.
 Valid values: true and false.

 enable-brotli: "true"